 28.3.3.2.4 Maximum number of spatial streams in UL MU-MIMO

+A non-AP STA that supports UL MU-MIMO shall support transmitting HE TB PPDUs using MU-MIMO where:

+The number of spatial streams allocated to the non-AP STA ranges from 1 to N, where N is the smaller value between 4 and the maximum number of spatial streams supported by the non-AP STA for transmitting HE SU PPDUs.

+The number of total spatial streams (summed over all users) is up to 8.

-A STA that supports UL MU-MIMO transmission shall support UL MU-MIMO transmissions on full bandwidth with a maximum number of space-time streams (per user) that is the minimum of 4 and the maximum number of space-time streams supported for transmission of HE SU PPDUs.
-The maximum number of space-time streams supported for transmission of HE SU PPDUs is indicated for various bandwidths in Supported HE-MCS and NSS Set field in the HE Capabilities element.
+Note – The maximum number of spatial streams supported for transmitting HE SU PPDUs is indicated in the Supported HE-MCS and NSS Set field in the HE Capabilities element for various bandwidths.

-A STA that supports UL MU-MIMO transmission on full bandwidth supports a total of up to 8 space-time streams.

-All of the aforementioned restrictions in this subclause on the per-user and total number of space-time-streams are also applicable to an MU-MIMO transmission on an RU in an HE MU PPDU where the RU does not span the entire PPDU bandwidth.
+All the aforementioned requirements in this subclause on the per-user and total number of spatial streams are applicable to both full and partial bandwidth MU-MIMO.

 [End of File]